How to Disable or Enable “Shut Down Event Tracker” (Reason UI) Feature in Windows Server and Client OS?

-If you are using Windows Server 2003 or 2008, you might have noticed that whenever you click on Shutdown button, it shows a dialog box asking you the reason behind shutting down the system.
+If you are using Windows Server 2003 or later, you might have noticed that whenever you click on Shutdown button, it shows a dialog box asking you the reason behind shutting down the system.
 You have to select an option from drop-down box or write into Comment box to be able to shutdown the system.

 Many people find it very annoying and want to disable it but they don't know how to disable it.

 Today in this tutorial, we'll tell you a simple way to completely remove this annoying dialog box:

 1. Type gpedit.msc in RUN dialog box and press Enter.

 2. It'll open Group Policy Editor.
 Now go to:

 3. In right-side pane, look for "Display Shutdown Event Tracker" option.

 4. Now double-click on "Display Shutdown Event Tracker" and select "Disabled".
 Apply it and the annoying dialog box will never appear again.